SOPHIE, Grammy-nominated electronic music producer, dies at age 34

 "Tragically, our beautiful SOPHIE passed away this morning after a terrible accident," the statement said.
 "True to her spirituality she had climbed up to watch the full moon and accidentally slipped and fell."

+A police spokesperson in Athens confirmed that Sophie slipped and fell from the balcony of an apartment where she was staying and no foul play was suspected in her death.
+The person spoke to The Associated Press on condition of anonymity because the investigation is still ongoing.

-SOPHIE, who was born in Glasgow, began releasing music in 2013 and worked with Vince Staples as well as Charli XCX and Madonna..
+SOPHIE, who was born in Glasgow, began releasing music in 2013 and was best known in the early part of her career for being one of the writers of Madonna's 2015 single "B**** I'm Madonna."

 She first used her own image and vocals for the October 2017 single "It's Okay To Cry."
 The recording paved the way for SOPHIE's debut album, "Oil of Every Pearl's Un-Insides."
 Released in June 2018, it received a Grammy nomination for best dance/electronic album.